Generic Name: desmopressin acetate

 Desmopressin acetate tablets contain either 0.1 or 0.2 mg desmopressin acetate.
 Inactive ingredients include: lactose, potato starch, magnesium stearate and povidone.

 Desmopressin Tablets - Clinical Pharmacology

-Following administration of desmopressin acetate tablets, the onset of antidiuretic effect occurs at around 1 hour, and it reaches a maximum at about 4 to 7 hours based on the measurement of increased urine osmolality.
+The bioavailability of Desmopressin Acetate Tablets are about 5% compared to intranasal desmopressin acetate, and about 0.16% compared to intravenous desmopressin acetate.
+The time to reach maximum plasma desmopressin acetate levels ranged from 0.9 to 1.5 hours following oral or intranasal administration, respectively.
+Following administration of Desmopressin Acetate Tablets, the onset of antidiuretic effect occurs at around 1 hour, and it reaches a maximum at about 4 to 7 hours based on the measurement of increased urine osmolality.

-There are reports of an occasional change in response to the intranasal formulations of desmopressin acetate (desmopressin acetate nasal spray and desmopressin acetate rhinal tube).
+There are reports of an occasional change in response to the intranasal formulations of desmopressin acetate (Desmopressin Acetate Nasal Spray and Desmopressin Acetate Rhinal Tube).
 Usually, the change occurred over a period of time greater than six months.
 This change may be due to decreased responsiveness, or to shortened duration of effect.
-There is no evidence that this effect is due to the development of binding antibodies.
-No lessening of effect was observed in the 46 patients who were treated with desmopressin acetate tablets for 12 to 44 months and no serum antibodies to desmopressin were detected.
+There is no evidence that this effect is due to the development of binding antibodies, but may be due to a local inactivation of the peptide.
+No lessening of effect was observed in the 46 patients who were treated with Desmopressin Acetate Tablets for 12 to 44 months and no serum antibodies to desmopressin were detected.